 Title insurance premiums are generally very affordable and protect you against the slim chance that a claim may be filed against you.
 Your BB&T Mortgage professional can put you in touch with one of our licensed title insurance agents or you may call BB&T Insurance Services directly at 877-278-0503.

 Mortgage insurance should not be confused with mortgage life insurance, which is designed to pay off a mortgage in the event of a borrower's death.
 Mortgage insurance makes it possible for you to buy a home with less than a 20% down payment by protecting the lender against the additional risk associated with low down-payment lending.
-Low down-payment mortgages are becoming more and more popular, and by purchasing mortgage insurance, lenders are comfortable with down payments as low as 3 to 5% of the home's value.
+Low down-payment mortgages are becoming more and more popular, and by purchasing mortgage insurance, you may be able to attain a loan even without a downpayment of 20% or more of the home's value.
 It also provides you with the ability to buy a more expensive home than might be possible if a 20% down payment were required.

 The mortgage insurance premium is based on loan to value ratio, type of loan, and amount of coverage required by the lender.
 Usually, the premium is included in your monthly payment and one to two months of the premium is collected as a required advance at closing.